 KOG light can be played with forces selected to any mutually-agreed limitation on points, units, models or composition.
-However, players often find it convenient to play games of a predetermined size and format.
-Some possible game sizes are presented below:
+However, players prefer to play games of a predetermined size and format, such as:

 Individual Battle

 Individual skirmishes are limited only by points and models, with no requirements for force structure - simply take whatever models you like!